 9 months to go

 - Let's talk flowers.
 From your bridal bouquet to reception decor, discuss seasonality of your favourite blooms and the all-important arrangement composition with your florist.
 Don't forget to ask them these important questions and remember these 10 ways to save on your wedding flowers.

 - Do the taste test.
 Firm up your menu and drinks with your caterer, bearing in mind allergy sufferers and vegetarians where possible.
 Be inspired by our food and drink ideas!

 - Go bridesmaid dress shopping!
 No doubt they've had their say on yours - so now it's your turn to sit in the advisor's chair.
-(Tip: discuss who is buying what straight away to avoid awkward conversations later.
+Tip: discuss who is buying what straight away to avoid awkward conversations later.
 If you're on a budget, you might want to buy your bridesmaid dresses on the high street.
 For more inspiration, check out our galleries of pink, blue, navy, purple and yellow bridesmaids dressses.

 8 months to go